If you love antique shopping, England is a great place to visit. And these are some of the best towns and villages to visit for a good old rummage.

 By Train: Take the Southend Line from Liverpool Street Station in London and change at Wickford for Southminster.
 Battlesbridge is the first stop on that line.
 The centre is about a third of a mile from the station.Check National Rail Enquiries for times and prices.

 Food and Drink: Confirmed shophounds need sustenance.
 There are one or two small, basic cafes scattered among the traders but most people head for the on-site, traditional pub, The Barge Inn, for pub grub, beers and wines.

 If you really like to immerse yourself in antiques, you could spend days pouring over wonderful things in this traditional English market town about halfway between London and Bristol.
 There are at least 18 antique shops, several large, multi-dealer antiques centers and regularly held flea markets and antiques fairs.

-If flea markets are more your thing, they hold one in the town hall on the first Wednesday of every month one Sunday a month.
-And the town hall also hosts a full fledged Antiques fair on the last Saturday of every month.
+If flea markets are more your thing, they hold one in the town hall on the first Wednesday of every month and on one Sunday a month.
+And the town hall also hosts a full-fledged antiques fair on the last Saturday of every month.

 By Train: Trains from London Paddington leave hourly, throughout the day for Hungerford.
 The trip takes just over an hour.

 Food and Drink: As you might expect of a busy market town, there are plenty of little cafes and sandwich shops to pop into.
 Try the coffee shop at the Three Swans for really nice cakes in a historic hostelry.
 Eliane at 24 High Street, aims to cater for vegans, vegetarians, gluten-free and allergen-free diets as well as providing for confirmed and unrepentant carnivores.
 And they somehow manage to do this without being cranky about it.
 Plan on heading for lunch early here because a line forms outside.